 There are seven areas of learning and development covered by the EYFS framework that must shape educational programs in Early Years settings.
 All areas of learning and development are important and interconnected.
-Three areas are particularly crucial for building a foundation for igniting children's curiosity and enthusiasm for learning, forming relationships and thriving (EYFS 2021 1.4).
-These 3 areas are known as the PRIME AREAS and are
+Three areas are particularly important for learning and forming relationships.
+They build a foundation for children to thrive and provide the basis for learning in all areas.
+(EYFS 2024 1.4,1.5).
+These 3 areas are known as the

+PRIME AREAS and are.